 1. Extra Virgin Olive Oil

-Spain produces more olive oil than any other country in the world, and the cuisine shows it.
-Spaniards consume nearly 10 liters of olive oil per person per year!
-The average American, by comparison, consumes less than one liter per year.
+Spain produces more olive oil than any other country in the world, and the national cuisine shows it.
+Spaniards consume more than 11 liters of olive oil per person per year!
+The average American, by comparison, consumes about 1 liter per year.

-Only virgin and extra virgin (especially the latter) olive oils provide any sort of health benefits or even taste.
-These oils are a great source of healthy fats, vitamins, and antioxidants, and provide a lovely touch of flavor to any dish.
-Regular olive oil, on the other hand, has no nutritional value or taste.
+Only virgin and extra virgin olive oils (especially the latter) provide any significant health benefits or even taste.
+These oils are a great source of healthy fats, vitamins, and antioxidants, and lend a lovely flavor to any dish.
+Regular olive oil, on the other hand, doesn't have much nutritional value or taste.

 Contrary to popular belief, you can cook and even bake with extra virgin olive oil—Spanish professional chefs and home cooks do it all the time!
 It's arguably the most important ingredient of the Mediterranean diet in Spain.